 Example.
 Sarah is 18 and single.
 Her parents can claim an exemption for her on their income tax return.
-She received \$850 of taxable interest and dividend income.
-She did not work during the year.
+She received \$850 of taxable

 She must file a tax return because she has unearned income only and her total income is more than \$800.
-If she were blind, she would not have to file a return because she has unearned income only and her total income is not more than \$2,000.
+If she were blind, she would not have to file a return because she has unearned income only and her total income is not more than \$2,050.